 You may not always be able to avoid gout attacks, but medications and self-care can help reduce your symptoms.

-- With effective treatment the pain and inflammation can be controlled within 12 to 24 hours and treatment discontinued after a few days.
+- Seek medical advice early.
+With effective treatment the attack may be controlled within 12-24 hours and treatment need not be continued after a few days.

-- NSAIDs are not suitable for some people, however, and your doctor will take into account individual factors such as whether you have other medical conditions or take other medicines.
+NSAIDs are not suitable for some people; to decide if they are right for you, your doctor will take into account factors such as whether you have other medical conditions or take other medicines.